 - Create a content package – The final step is to take all of this content from each month and create a membership or community offering that would allow people interested in the monthly topic to access the entire package in one tidy resource.
 One of the things I’ve discovered over the years is that while so much content is free and available, people will pay for content that is packaged and delivered in the way they want it.
 Figure that piece out and you’ll really make your content efforts pay directly.

 Integrate your content with Core Business Objectives

-Okay, so now you’ve got your themes plotted out and you’ve got a plan for creating, filtering and aggregating all manner and form of content into your delivery system.
-It’s time map your content plan to your core business objectives.
+Okay, so now you’ve got your themes plotted out and you’ve got a plan for creating, filtering, and aggregating all manner and form of content into your delivery system.
+It’s time to map your content plan to your core business objectives.

 For example, if one of your stated annual objectives is to dramatically increase the sale of information products, you would produce content with product creation in mind.
 Or, if one of your stated objectives for the year is to significantly increase your subscriber list, you would focus on producing, delivering and sharing content that attracts email capture, links and strategic partnering.